South Vietnam Air Force: 1965

-The expansion and effectiveness of the RVNAF was hampered by numerous factors.
+The expansion and effectiveness of the VNAF was hampered by numerous factors.
 Its commander, Ky, pulled his best people with him into the government, leaving to the American advisors the task of training replacements.
 The difficulties of that were noted by Seventh Air Force commander General Joseph Harold Moore who observed that, although several young field grade officers were showing promise as good leaders, "daily siestas and weekend slackening of effort is still a way of life."
 Pilots, lacking training and confidence, refused to fly at night and would not use their helicopters for medical evacuation missions in the face of enemy action.
 Liaison pilots were assigned for only two weeks and then moved away to another province, undercutting Military Assistance Command, Vietnam (MACV)’s ambitious visual reconnaissance program.
-In the midst of combat, RVNAF commanders were reluctant to release men for training.
+In the midst of combat, VNAF commanders were reluctant to release men for training.
 With the war all around them, pilot trainees were thrown into action as soon as they became minimally qualified, leaving little time to learn instrument and night flying.
 As a group, the commanders operated from day to day rather than programming and training their way out of their skill shortages.
 Often the men resisted being sent for training since this meant leaving their home stations.
 The program was weakened by the low pay that forced the men to moonlight, by the family separation, and by the relatively poor facilities at training bases.
 The concept of preventive maintenance was alien; and the tradition of postponing maintenance until equipment broke down or failed to function continued.